Reloaded-Project/Reloaded-III/docs/Server/Packaging/About.md

 ### Config

-!!! info "Located at `package/config.toml`."
+!!! info "Located at `config.toml`."

 !!! info "This contains the configuration for the mod."